intersystems-community/intersystems-servermanager/README.md

 # InterSystems® Server Manager

-This is a VS Code helper extension that contributes settings which define connections to [InterSystems](https://www.intersystems.com/) servers.
+This is a VS Code helper extension that helps configure connections to [InterSystems](https://www.intersystems.com/) servers in VS Code extensions such as the [ObjectScript Extension for VS Code](https://github.com/intersystems-community/vscode-objectscript).

+It also enables the secure storage of passwords using the underlying operating system's native key store.

+## Configuring connections

+Add server definitions to [user or workspace settings](https://code.visualstudio.com/docs/getstarted/settings) by editing JSON files.

 For example:

 ```json
 "intersystems.servers": {
 	"dev": {